 How You Can Help End the Opioid Crisis

-Participating in events like National Drug Take Back Day is one way you can assist in ending the opioid crisis.
-“Over the last two years, our nationwide Drug Take Back Day has recovered 3.7 million pounds of prescriptions drugs,” said President Donald Trump at the 2019 Rx Drug Abuse and Heroin Summit on April 24.
+Participating in events like National Drug Take-Back Day is one way you can assist in ending the opioid crisis.
+“Over the last two years, our nationwide Drug Take-Back Day has recovered 3.7 million pounds of prescription drugs,” said President Donald Trump at the 2019 Rx Drug Abuse and Heroin Summit on April 24.

 President Trump also emphasized the importance of prevention and recovery efforts, however.
 “Our greatest resource in our fight against drugs is the heart, might and soul of the American people,” he said.
 “Let us pledge to support Americans on their road to recovery.
 Every American deserves to know the glory of hope, the joy of belonging and the blessing of healing.”